vidjil/vidjil/doc/server.md

 #### Set backup service

-1. Modify user name and password
+1. Set backup user password

-    The `docker/backup/conf/backup.cnf` gives the authentication information to the database so that a backup user (read rights only required) can connect to the database.
-    User name and password can be change.
-    These change should be include to modify also values used by restic service.
-    To do that, edit file `docker/backup/conf/backup.cnf`.
+  The password for the backup user is to be defined in your .env file (either `.env.default` or you specific .env.something file), setting the value of `MYSQL_BACKUP_PASSWORD`.

 1. Open a terminal, open mysql interface inside docker image